This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 You won’t find a better natural history museum than the California Academy of Sciences.
 Under one gigantic “living roof,” you will find an aquarium, planetarium, rain forest, and natural history museum.

 Get up close and personal with parrots and butterflies.
-See the famous albino alligator, Claude, and check out the coral reef and pets some starfish.
+See the famous albino alligator, Claude, check out the coral reef, and pet some starfish.
 Lose track of time watching the mesmerizing Jellies.
 Most of all, don’t leave without visiting the penguins, everyone’s favorite.

 Children’s Playground and Carousel